Hrithik200/Hrithik200/README.md

 - 👋 Hi, I’m @Hrithik
 - 👀 I’m interested in web3-Blockchain
-- 🌱 I’m currently learning BLockchain
+- 🌱 I’m currently learning Blockchain
-- 📫 How to reach me -hrithikkeswani200@gmail.com
+- 📫 Mail me -hrithikkeswani200@gmail.com

 <!---
 Hrithik200/Hrithik200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.